-Dr Mpundu-Kaambwa has published in high research impact peer-reviewed journals, including some of the leading journals such as Pharmacoeconomics, Quality of Life Research, and the British Medical Journal series.
+Mpundu-Kaambwa conducts her research in collaboration with researchers around the world and has co-authored in high impact peer-reviewed journals, with some articles in prestigious SCImago Q1 journals, including Lancet, Medical Journal of Australia, Pharmacoeconomics, Quality of Life Research, and the British Medical Journal series.

-Dr Mpundu-Kaambwa is the communications convenor for the International Health Economics Association (iHEA) Special Interest Group on Economics of Children's Health and Wellbeing.
-She is also a member of the International Society of Pharmaceuticals and Outcomes Research, and the Australian Health Economics Society.
+Christine is the communications convenor for the International Health Economics Association (iHEA) Special Interest Group on Economics of Children’s Health and Wellbeing.
+She is also a member of the International Society of Pharmaceuticals and Outcomes Research and the Australian Health Economics Society.

 Doctor of Philosophy, Health Economics, University of South Australia, Australia